 Pupils who need tablets usually take them before or after their meal according to their GP's instructions.
 They may however be needed at other times of the day.

-Pupils should go to the admin office at their school and ask for their tablets from the appropriate member of staff (see Training)
+Pupils should go to the admin office and ask for their tablets from the appropriate member of staff (see Training)

 Inhalers